jpazdera/IllusoryTempo/E2/README.md

 - trial_index: The event number of the SMT trial (always the 17th event).
 - time_elapsed: Milliseconds elapsed since the experiment began.
 - internal_node_id: jsPsych's internal event IDs.
-- experiment: Experiment name (always IT1).
+- experiment: Experiment name (always IT2).
+- code_version: The version of the experiment that was run (always 1.1, because Experiment 2 was originally considered version 1.1 of Experiment 1).

 ### Condition Data
 - subject: The ID number of the participant.